School Health Advisory Committee

-A Student Health Advisory Committee (SHAC) is a state-mandated advisory council appointed by the school board.
+A School Health Advisory Committee (SHAC) is a state-mandated advisory council appointed by the school board.
 Members are approved by the school board for a one-year term.
-It is made up of parents, community members, students, and school staff working together to improve the health of all students and families through coordinated school health programs.
+It is made up of parents, community members, students and school staff working together to improve the health of all students and families through coordinated school health programs.

 Why do we need a School Health Advisory Council (SHAC)?